Tips for Preventing Screws and Bolts from Causing Electromagnetic Interference

 4. Secure Fasteners Tightly

 Loose screws and bolts can create intermittent electrical connections, increasing the likelihood of EMI generation.
 It is important to securely tighten all fasteners to the specified torque levels recommended by equipment manufacturers.
-Properly tightened fasteners maintain consistent electrical continuity and reduce the potential for EMI caused by poor electrical connections.
+Using a reliable torque wrench ensures proper torque and maintains consistent electrical continuity, reducing the potential for EMI caused by poor electrical connections.

 Reading more: